-Chronic urinary tract infection (Chronic UTI) is a largely unrecognised condition that affects a significant percentage of the population.
-Of those living with a Chronic UTI, the majority are women.
+Chronic urinary tract infection (chronic UTI) is a largely unrecognised condition that affects many people, with the majority being women.
 Most will never receive an accurate diagnosis or appropriate treatment for their condition.

-Anyone can develop a Chronic UTI and researchers say the biggest risk factor is having had a UTI.
-Between 20–30 percent of people treated for a normal, acute UTI fail that treatment and go on to develop a complicated, embedded infection that is extremely difficult to diagnose and treat.
+Anyone can develop a chronic UTI and researchers say the biggest risk factor is having had a UTI.
+Between 25–35 percent of people treated for a normal, acute UTI fail that treatment and go on to develop a complicated, embedded infection that is more difficult to diagnose and treat.

-This site contains information about Chronic UTI that will help you develop a good understanding of this condition.
-Once educated, we strongly encourage that you become proactive in your own health by asking questions, starting an open conversation and sharing information with your doctor about Chronic UTI.
+This site contains information about chronic UTI that will help you understand this condition.
+Once educated, we encourage you to become proactive in your own health by asking questions, starting an open conversation with your doctor and sharing information about chronic UTI.

-If you have UTI symptoms but your test results say otherwise, you have good reason to question these tests.
+The answer is, YES!
+If you have UTI symptoms but your test results come back negative, you have good reason to question these tests.
 Current gold standard UTI testing is being used for a purpose it was not originally designed for.
-Inadequate testing could be a major underlying contributor to the development of Chronic UTI and other undiagnosed Lower Urinary Tract Symptoms (LUTS).
+Inadequate testing could be a major underlying contributor to the development of chronic UTI and other undiagnosed Lower Urinary Tract Symptoms (LUTS).
 Read more about UTI testing

-The disturbing truth is if you do have a Chronic UTI, it is highly unlikely you will be treated, let alone accurately diagnosed, in Australia.
-It is a different story in the United Kingdom, where a world-leading specialist clinic is diagnosing and treating people with complicated urinary infections, like Chronic UTI, and having extremely successful patient outcomes.
-Read more about diagnosing and treating Chronic UTI
+If you live in Australia and you suspect you have a chronic UTI, it’s highly unlikely you will be accurately diagnosed, let alone receive appropriate treatment.
+It is a different story in the United Kingdom, where a world-leading specialist clinic is diagnosing and treating people with complicated urinary infections, like chronic UTI, over active bladder (OAB), interstitial cystitis/painful bladder syndrome (IC/PBS) and having extremely successful patient outcomes.
+Read more about diagnosing and treating chronic UTI.